pruthvigit25/PersonalisedChatbot/README.md

 ## Step 1

-Install the requirements by installing the packages in requirement.txt file using the below command
+Open Terminal and install the requirements by installing the packages in requirement.txt file using the below command

 pip install -r requirements.txt